 Are you a stain magnet like me?
 If so, check out the A to Z Stain Removal Guide which gives directions for how to remove over 100 types of stains from all kinds of surfaces.

-Photo by holisticmonkey
+Third photo by holisticmonkey

-I update this site all the time with tips, tutorials, cleaning recipes, reviews of products from readers like you, and tests I've done on various cleaners, stain removers and laundry supplies.
+I update the website all the time with tips, tutorials, cleaning recipes, reviews of products from readers like you, and tests I've done on various cleaners, removers and laundry supplies.

-I hope you enjoy these gifts, and stop by again soon!
+I hope you enjoy this gift, and stop by again soon!

-CAUTION: This website is provided for informational purposes only, and Stain-Removal-101.com provides it as is, without warranties or guarantees.
-Some stains just won't come out, and are permanent.
-Further, some stain removal methods can harm your item, so if the stained item is sentimental or expensive call a professional.
+CAUTION: This website is provided for informational purposes only.
+It is provided as is, without warranties or guarantees.
+Some stains and messes just won't come out, and are permanent.
+Further, some cleaning methods can harm your item, so if what you want to clean or launder is sentimental or expensive call a professional.
 See disclaimer of liability for more information.

 Get Free Email Updates